2025–26 CONCACAF W Champions Cup

-The 2025–26 CONCACAF W Champions Cup is the second season of the CONCACAF W Champions Cup, the annual continental women's football club competition organized by CONCACAF.
-On 12 May 2025 CONCACAF released key details of the competition including a reduction in the number of teams from 11 to 10 and the elimination of the preliminary round.
+The 2025–26 CONCACAF W Champions Cup was the second season of the CONCACAF W Champions Cup, the annual continental women's football club competition organized by CONCACAF.
+On 12 May 2025, CONCACAF released key details of the competition, including a reduction in the number of teams from 11 to 10 and the elimination of the preliminary round.

-The competition began in August 2025 and the final will be held in May 2026.
+The competition began in August 2025.
+Gotham FC were the defending champions, having defeated Tigres UANL 1–0 in the inaugural final, but were eliminated in the semi-finals after losing 4–1 to América.
+In the 2026 final, held on 23 May, América triumphed over the Washington Spirit 5–3 to win their first title.

 Format

-The second edition of the CONCACAF W Champions Cup will feature ten teams from six CONCACAF member associations.
-Teams will be split into two groups of five teams.
-Teams will face each other in a single round-robin format, with each team playing two matches at home and two matches away in August, September and October 2025.
-The top two clubs from each group will advance to the knockout stage, played at a centralized location in May 2026.
-The knockout stage will feature semi-finals, a third place play-off and a final to determine the champions of the competition.
-The champions will qualify for the 2027 FIFA Women's Champions Cup and 2028 FIFA Women's Club World Cup.
+The second edition of the CONCACAF W Champions Cup featured ten teams from six CONCACAF member associations.
+Teams were split into two groups of five teams.
+Teams faced each other in a single round-robin format, with each team playing two matches at home and two matches away in August, September, and October 2025.
+The top two clubs from each group advanced to the knockout stage, played at a centralized location in May 2026.
+The knockout stage featured semi-finals, a third place play-off and a final to determine the champions of the competition.
+The champions qualified for the 2027 FIFA Women's Champions Cup and 2028 FIFA Women's Club World Cup.